docker-mailserver/docker-mailserver/docs/content/faq.md

 Plus of course mail delivery fails.

-### Why are Spamassassin `x-headers` not inserted into my `sample.domain.com` subdomain emails?
+### Why are SpamAssassin `x-headers` not inserted into my `sample.domain.com` subdomain emails?

-In the default setup, amavis only applies Spamassassin x-headers into domains matching the template listed in the config file (`05-domain_id` in the amavis defaults).
+In the default setup, amavis only applies SpamAssassin x-headers into domains matching the template listed in the config file (`05-domain_id` in the amavis defaults).

 The default setup `@local_domains_acl = ( ".$mydomain" );` does not match subdomains.
 To match subdomains, you can override the `@local_domains_acl` directive in the amavis user config file `50-user` with `@local_domains_maps = (".");` to match any sort of domain template.